Multi-scale Cascaded Foundation Model for Whole-body Organs-at-risk Segmentation: Experiments

 \subsubsection{\textbf{CHAOS (2019)}}

-As a multi-modal abdominal medical image segmentation dataset, it provides paired multi-modal CT and MRI data along with corresponding annotation information.
-MRI imaging data is obtained from two different sequences (T1-DUAL and T2-SPIR).
-Since the CT images only provide liver annotations, and the MRI images provide annotations for four organs (liver, spleen, left kidney, and right kidney), we select MRI imaging of 20 patients with two modalities.
-After preprocessing the dataset, we divide the image data of 40 cases into 32 cases for the training set and 8 cases for the test set, with the training set containing 1026 slices.
+This multimodal abdominal segmentation dataset comprises paired CT–MRI volumes with corresponding annotations.
+MRI data includes T1-DUAL and T2-SPIR sequences, with annotations for liver, spleen, left kidney, and right kidney.
+After preprocessing, we split the data of 40 cases into 32 for training (1026 slices) and 8 for testing.